bvreede/zincfinger/README.md

 _Usage:_ findmotif.py path/to/fastafile

 _Output:_
+- In 'sequences':
+  - fasta file of protein sequences translated to motif sequences ([fileidentifier]_hmmprotstring.fa).
 - In 'databases':
   - fasta files with the sequences of all motifs found ([fileidentifier]_hmmallmotifs.fa)
   - individual fasta files per motif
-  - all motifs translated to their string notation ([fileidentifier]_hmmallmotifs.txt)
+  - all motifs found translated to their string notation ([fileidentifier]_hmmallmotifs.txt), as a total collection of what was found, including ambiguous motifs.
   - a csv database of each protein and locations of detected motifs ([fileidentifier]_hmmhitsdb.csv)
 - In 'evolview':
   - a newick file with all motifs (to upload as a new "tree")